 Basically the Committee broadly advises on the execution of the programme establishing priorities on the Annual Workplans.
 It establishes performance benchmarks, carries out annual performance reviews and approves programme progress reports to the Standing Rules and Orders Committee.
 It also fosters dialogue with development partners.

-The Committee is mandated to approve departmental workplans and budgets, monitor implementation and review programme outputs.
+The Board is mandated to approve project workplans and budgets, monitor implementation and review programme outputs.

 3.3 Programme Coordination Unit (PCU)